tethysplatform/tethys/docs/tutorials/getting_started/intermediate.rst

 **Last Updated:** June 2017

-This tutorial introduces important concepts for intermediate Tethys developers.
+This tutorial introduces intermediate concepts for Tethys developers.
 The topics covered include:

 * HTML Forms and User Input
 * Handling Form Submissions in Controllers